 Minimizes Serious Falls

-This figure is an indication of the percentage of long-term stay patients which have suffered a fall which caused serious injury.
-This is one of the statistics we use in determining our nursing scores.
+This statistic measures the percentage of long-term care patients who have experienced falls which caused major injury.
+This is one of the statistics we use in calculating nursing ratings.

 Minimizes Urinary Tract Infections